pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       Extract all text blocks as a Python list.
 Provides basic positioning information without the need to interpret the output of :meth:`TextPage.extractJSON` or :meth:`TextPage.extractXML`.
 The block sequence is as specified in the document.
 All lines of a block are concatenated into one string, separated by ``\n``.

       :arg bool images: also extract image blocks.
 Default is false.
 This serves as a means to get complete page layout information.
-Only metadata, **not the image data** itself is extracted (use :meth:`TextPage.extractJSON` for accessing this information detail).
+Only metadata, **not the image data** itself is extracted, see below (use the resp. :meth:`Page.getText` versions for accessing this information detail).

       :rtype: list
       :returns: a list whose items have the following entries.

                 * ``x0, y0, x1, y1``: 4 floats defining the bbox of the block.
                 * ``text``: concatenated text lines in the block *(str)*.
-If this is an image block, a text like this is contained: ``<image: DeviceRGB, width 511, height 379, bpc 8>`` (original image's width and height).
+If this is an image block, a text like this is contained: ``<image: DeviceRGB, width 511, height 379, bpc 8>`` (original image properties).
                 * ``block_n``: 0-based block number *(int)*.
                 * ``type``: block type *(int)*, 0 = text, 1 = image.

    .. method:: getTextWords()

       Extract all words as a Python list.
-Provides positioning information for words without having to interpret the output of :meth:`TextPage.extractXML`.
+Provides positioning information for each word without having to interpret the output of JSON or XML versions of :meth:`Page.getText`.
 The word sequence is as specified in the document.
-The accompanying rectangle coordinates can be used to re-arrange the final text output to your liking.
+The accompanying bbox coordinates can be used to re-arrange the final text output to your liking.
 Block and line numbers help keeping track of the original position.

       :rtype: list
       :returns: a list whose items are lists with the following entries:

                 * ``x0, y0, x1, y1``: 4 floats defining the bbox of the word.
                 * ``word``: the word, spaces stripped off *(str)*.
-Note that any non-space character is accepted as part of a word - not just letters.
+Note that any non-space character is accepted as part of a word - not only letters.
 So, ``Hello world!`` will yield the two words ``Hello`` and ``world!``.
                 * ``block_n, line_n, word_n``: 0-based numbers for block, line and word *(int)*.

    .. method:: getFontList()